Best medium cars for 2020

 In recent years, the traditional boxy hatchback silhouette has given way to more stylish coupe-esque designs.
 While these often look more appealing, sloping roofs can compromise interior headroom, as well as cause problems for taller passengers getting in and out.

 Consider legroom for both children and adult rear-seat passengers.
-We measure the space inside each car we test, so in our car reviews we can tell you what height of person will fit in each seat.
+We measure the space inside each car we test, so in our we can tell you what height of person will fit in each seat.
 This means you will know you're buying a car that's suitable for your passengers, without having to take them with you on every test drive.

 If your children or grand children need a child car seat, check to see if there are Isofix mounting points and make sure that the rear doors open wide enough for easy access.